Macavitymadcap/cynth/README.md

 ### four_chords
 Create a wav file playing the 'four chords' progression using variable wavforms, bpm and volume.

 Another refactoring of the work of kaizen, this time [4-chords](https://kaizen.place/music-tails/writing-wav-files-in-c-630150ea1b3ccbc86a636770).
-More modularisation, memory safety and options as with he above.
+More modularisation, memory safety and options.

 ### get_scale
 Create a wav file that plays a given scale ascending then descending using variable waveform, bpm and volume.